joyofscripting/blurio/README.md

 * check\_status\_interval : interval in seconds to check for the current status of an anonymization task

 ## History

+### Version 0.1.4

+* some minor bug fixes
+* now supports the output_detections_url option to additionally download a JSON file containing the positions of faces blurred in the processed video

 ### Version 0.1.3